 The Lake CX332 shoes are perfect for riders with wide feet because they are available in 3 widths (standard, wide, and extra wide).
 See the sizing section for more info.

-They also could be lighter.
+They could also be lighter.
 Yes, they are lighter than most Sidi’s, but a weight under 500g/pair would be nice.

 Lake CX332 Sizing